Kennie Tsui: Biography

 Tsui is the chair of the Wellington branch of Engineering New Zealand.
 Since 2016, she has been chair of the International Partnership of Geothermal Technologies.
 In 2019, she was appointed principal analyst for the New Zealand Climate Change Commission.
 In 2020, she received the Fulton-Downer Gold Medal for her leadership in the engineering industry.

+In the 2025 New Year Honours, Tsui was appointed a Companion of the New Zealand Order of Merit, for services to the environment and governance.